pythagoras-19/CanvasChronicles/README.md

 ## Getting Started

-Detailed instructions for setting up and running the project locally are available in the README.
 Whether you're here to explore the intersection of art and technology or to contribute to a growing art blog platform, "Canvas Chronicles" offers a unique perspective on how technology can enhance artistic expression.